Alcide-Zhao/alcide.zhao.github.io/_posts/2020-03-15-post-mysql.md

 - backup database: `BACKUP DATABASE [db_name] TO DISK = 'filepath'; `.
 A differential back up only backs up the parts of the database that have changed since the last full database backup: `BACKUP DATABASE databasename TO DISK = 'filepath' WITH DIFFERENTIAL;`

 ## Table manipulation

 - `create` table statement: `create table [tb_name] (*argv);`
+    1. `NOT NULL ` to enforces a column to NOT accept NULL values;
+    2. `NIQUE` constraint ensures that all values in a column are different.
+    3. `PRIMARY KEY` uniquely identifies each record in a table.
+    4. `FOREIGN KEY`  to link two tables together: `FOREIGN KEY (PersonID) REFERENCES Persons(PersonID)`
+    5. `CHECK` constraint is used to limit the value range that can be placed in a column: ` CHECK (Age>=18)`
+    6. `DEFAULT`to provide a default value for a column
+    7. `Auto-increment` allows a unique number to be generated automatically when a new record is inserted into a table.
 <pre>
 CREATE TABLE tb_name (
     column1 datatype,